 It’s time to Ditch the Rule!

-AFBF launched the #DitchtheRule microsite to provide key information on the WOTUS rule, its impact to farmers around the country and links to take action and submit comments to EPA and Congress
+AFBF launches the #DitchtheRule campaign to provide key information about the WOTUS rule and its impact to farmers around the country, and to encourage farmers to take action by submitting comments to EPA and Congress.

 December 14, 2015

 A ruling by the Government Accountability Office finds that EPA broke the law with its social media and grassroots lobbying campaign advocating for its own WOTUS rule.
 It is clear that the agency used illegal tactics to generate public support for the rule.